mishnea/RLMapLoader/README.md

 ### Swapping maps
 Given the directories are valid, selecting the desired '.udk' from the list followed by clicking 'Activate' will copy the file from the workshop folder to the mods folder, as "Labs_Underpass_P.upk".
 Any existing file with that name is simply overwritten.\
 *intend to add a button in future for deleting "Labs_Underpass_P.upk" altogether, allowing the real Underpass to be loaded*

+## Requirements
+- Python 3.8 or higher
+- Windows 10 (may work on other OSs)